Bringing your pets with you to Spain

 TRAVELLING TO COSTA ALMERIA WITH YOUR PETS

 We have many clients use a service called Petair, this is a company who offer a full range of services with the advantage and opportunity to get a vet to come to your own home to complete any veterinary aspects of your pet’s flight, this has the advantage that your pets can stay with you for as long as possible.
+(This is for information only supplied by our previous clients and must be checked by all future clients independently for the updated status of this company and their services.
+Spanish Property Choice will not be held responsible for any issues related to this or any other pet transfer company recommended)

 Many companies demand that the pets go into their kennels days before their flight, which is no good for the pets who are much happier in their own home.